AaravMohanty/CS180GroupProject/README.md

 ## Testing Information for I/O Functionality

 Simply follow the buttons on the GUI.
+The following features exist:

 User Registration:
 Enter invalid or duplicate usernames to confirm appropriate error messages.
 Create account and check database.